Mountain Fair: Events

 Mountain Fair has many contests and competitions, such as the Wood Splitting Competition, Limbo Contest and Fly-Casting Competition which are held each year.
 There are also two contests for Pie and Cake Baking.

 For many years the Dance of the Sacred Fire was held at night annually.
 In 2018 however, due to stage 2 fire restrictions in the area, there was no fire involved in the dance and aerialists performed instead.
-Since then it has no longer been held.
+It was not held again until the 52nd Mountain Fair in 2023, when Garfield County was only under stage 1 fire restrictions.

 One of the first events held at Mountain Fair each year is the Rhythm of the Heart Community Drum Circle.
-It has been led by Laurie Loeb for more than ten years and has more than 400 participants each year.
+It has been led by Laurie Loeb for more than two decades and has more than 400 participants each year.

 The event also features many musicians and musical groups, many of which are local to the area around Carbondale.
 Some local acts include Kan'Nal who performed in 2005 and Elephant Revival who performed in 2011 which are both Colorado based bands.
 Over the years there have also been many notable musical acts and bands that have performed.
 In 2005 the three time Grammy award nominated (two time nominated in 2005) band Blue Highway performed.
 In 2009 the two time Grammy winning band Brave Combo performed.
 In 2013 the Colombian musical group La Sonora Dinamita performed.
 In 2017, the musical group MarchFourth Marching Band performed.
 In 2018 the band Down North performed.
 Many of the events and music are broadcast live on local Carbondale radio station KDNK, which can be heard on the radio in the area as well as through a stream on their website.

 All vendors must use only zero waste supplies, while the Green Team, which has volunteers stationed at stations with compost, recycling and landfill bins during the event each year, has had a 90%+ landfill diversion rate for over 10 years.